 How will you notify me of a Google, Facebook, or Cars.com review?

-We are currently working on building a new digest email for all of your reviews, including reviews from your connected sites.
+We are currently building a new digest email for all of your reviews, including reviews from your connected sites.
 In addition to this, we’re going to be adding notifications into the DealerRater for Dealers mobile app as well as the ability to view and manage all of your reviews, including Google, Facebook, and Cars.com in the app.
 Please stay tuned for more information on this when it becomes available!

 Why should I use DealerRater to manage my reviews over a company I’m already using?

-DealerRater doesn’t allow any other websites to respond to a DealerRater review, therefore, your Reviews page is the only place where you can view and respond to a DealerRater, Cars.com, Google, and Facebook review from one place.
-Many other platforms also scrape other websites to find your reviews, which is a less accurate way of pulling in your review data.
-Instead of scraping, DealerRater is pulling in the actual data through your connected account, which is what allows us to offer the ability for you to respond to each review without having to log into another website or leave the page you’re on.
+DealerRater doesn’t allow any other websites to respond to a DealerRater review; therefore, your Reviews page is the only place where you can view and respond to a DealerRater, Cars.com, Google, and Facebook review from one place.
+Many other platforms also scrape other websites to find your reviews, which is a less accurate way of pulling your review data.
+Instead of scraping, DealerRater is pulling in the actual data through your connected account, which allows us to offer the ability for you to respond to each review without having to log into another website or leave the page you’re on.

 In addition to this, DealerRater also pulls your review data from each of the connected sites into your Reviews Report, accessible from the Dealer Panel.
-Other webistes that scrape for data can only approximate information they present you in a report, while our report will be accurate within 12 hours.
+Other websites that scrape for data can only approximate the information they present you in a report, while our report will be accurate within 12 hours.